-The problem with that is there can be many different things wrong causing that and it makes it difficult to fix.
+The problem with that is there can several things causing the error.

-The two ways to cover most of the issues will be:
+The three ways to cover most of the issues will be:

 Re-import the images in PlanSwift.
 When you get to the Tiff Conversion tool, make sure the DPI is set at "200".
 Most images come in clear and error-free when set to this standard.
 However, you can be flexible with that number depending on the image within the PDF before it's converted.